DrafaKiller/FlowPlugin-ts/README.md

 });
 ```

-You can only reply <u>once</u>, to actions that are <u>recognized by the launcher</u>, otherwise the launcher will display an error message.
+You can only reply <u>once</u> with actions that are <u>recognized by the launcher</u>, otherwise the launcher will display an error message.

 ## Definitions & Protocol